Paul Watzlawick: Career

 In 1960, Donald deAvila Jackson arranged for him to go to Palo Alto to do research at the Mental Research Institute (MRI).
 Starting in 1967 he taught psychiatry at Stanford University.

 At the Mental Research Institute Watzlawick followed in the footsteps of Gregory Bateson and the research team (Jackson, John Weakland, Jay Haley) responsible for introducing what became known as the "double bind" theory of schizophrenia.
 Double bind can be defined as a person trapped under mutually-exclusive expectations.
 Watzlawick's 1967 work based on Bateson's thinking, Pragmatics of Human Communication, with Don Jackson and Janet Beavin, became a cornerstone work of communication theory.
 Other scientific contributions include works on radical constructivism and most importantly his theory on communication.
 He was active in the field of family therapy.

 Watzlawick was one of the three founding members of the Brief Therapy Center at MRI.
 In 1974, members of the Center published a major work on their brief approach, Change, Principles of Problem Formation and Problem Resolution (Watzlawick, Weakland, Fisch).

 He was licensed as a psychologist in California from 1969 to 1998, when he stopped seeing patients.

 Personal life

-Watzlawick was married (Vera) and had two stepdaughters (Yvonne and Joanne).
+Watzlawick was married (Vera) and had two stepdaughters (Joanne and Evonne).
 A cardiac arrest at his home in Palo Alto caused his death at the age of 85.